Home / Get answers / Stay secure / Security

 You can enter your password incorrectly a limited number of times.
 If you exceed the allowance, we'll lock your online banking account until you call us to reinitialize the account.
 We monitor and record "bad-login" attempts to detect any suspicious activity (i.e. someone trying to guess your password).

 You play a crucial role in preventing others from logging in to your account.
-Never use easy-to-guess passwords, like:
+Use the 8 following tips to create and manage strong passwords for online banking and all your other accounts.

 Phishing prevention

 Phishing (FISH-ing) is a scheme used to trick someone into providing bank, credit card or financial account information.
-The scammers send a fraudulent email purporting to be from a bank, Internet service provider or another institution to get the information.
-The perpetrator may be asking for account numbers, passwords or any other personal financial information – in other words, thieves are "phishing" for information.
+The scammers send a fraudulent email or text message impersonating a bank, Internet service provider or another institution to get the information.
+The perpetrator may be asking for account numbers, passwords, security codes or any other personal financial information – in other words, thieves are "phishing" for information.

-• Never respond to unsolicited email from an unfamiliar source.
+• Never respond to unsolicited email or text message from an unfamiliar source.
 This confirms an active address to the attacker, and they will be back.

-• Never click any link in a suspicious email.
+• Never click any link in a suspicious email or text message.
 This could take you to a site controlled by the criminals, download spyware that can be used to steal information or download a virus to your computer.

 • Never open an attachment from an unfamiliar source.
 This could infect your computer with a virus or spyware.